kwbachman/poc-pipelines/README.md

-# oteemolabs-tools
+# poc-tools
-A repository for CI/CD pipelines and Infrastructure as Code used in the Oteemo Labs AWS account
+A repository for CI/CD pipelines and Infrastructure as Code used for mock pipelines